 There are other versions of this roast on the Internet (some older, some newer).
 Bloggers use varying liquids in their recipes, sometimes different timings – but all the versions have some common features:

-- you need only 1/2 to 1 cup of liquid in the pot
+- you need only 1 cup of liquid in the pot (that’s the minimum required)

 - a flavorful liquid boosts flavor in the roast